 My pick of the Glacé flavours was Farmer Bob’s Sweet Corn ice cream, as it truly tasted like fresh, sweet, juicy corn.
 Alas, I made the rookie mistake of pairing this flavour with another that I hadn’t sampled first, and thus I found myself staring dejectedly at a melting lump of kiwi sorbet that tasted predominately of sugar.

-A friend as wonderful as Amber would never let a day end on such a disappointing note, and so she and Matt whisked me off to Ghengis Khan for dinner.
-Technically called a Mongolian BBQ restaurant, I prefer to think of Ghengis Khan as a magical wonderland of whim and fancy.
+A friend as wonderful as Amber would never let a day end on such a disappointing note, and so she and Matt whisked me off to Genghis Khan for dinner.
+Technically called a Mongolian BBQ restaurant, I prefer to think of Genghis Khan as a magical wonderland of whim and fancy.

 You take a bowl, load up on your choice of fresh vegetables, tofu, meat, seafood, noodles, and sauces (soy sauce! pad thai sauce! ginger water! garlic water! sacha oil! sweet chilli sauce! curry powder! chilli paste! wine! onion oil! tequila lime powder! sesame oil! roasted peanuts! chipotle powder!) and then hand your creation to the grilling men who, within minutes, turn your ingredients into a plate of piping hot fun.